 Known as the Dupont Highway or Parkway from Wilmington to the Maryland state line, U.S. 13 composes the longest signed highway within the state of Delaware.
 U.S. 13 enters the state north of Salisbury, Maryland at the town of Delmar.
-From there the federal highway continues northward to Seaford, Laurel, Greenwood, Harrington, Camden, Dover, Smyrna, Odessa, Wilmington, and Claymont.
-The federal highway crosses the Pennsylvania state line via Philadelphia Pike into Marcus Hook, Pennsylvania.
+From there the US highway continues northward to Seaford, Laurel, Greenwood, Harrington, Camden, Dover, Smyrna, Odessa, Wilmington, and Claymont.
+The US highway crosses the Pennsylvania state line via Philadelphia Pike into Marcus Hook, Pennsylvania.
 U.S. 13 varies between four to six lanes throughout the entire state.

 The Dupont Highway

 The origins of the Dupont Highway predate the U.S. Highway system.
 T. Coleman du Pont, an engineer of the Delaware famous du Pont family, envisioned a paved route traveling statewide from south to north.
 Coleman du Pont proposed the project to the citizens of Delaware in 1908.
 His concept entailed the creation of separate north and southbound lanes, trolley lines, and pathways for horse-drawn vehicles.
 By 1924 a two-lane version of the highway opened to traffic between the southern agricultural areas and the urbanized center of Wilmington.
 The road was a huge success and by 1933 the State Highway Department expanded the highway, making it the world's first divided highway.1